PurdueAF/purdue-af/docs/source/guide-conda.rst

         - conda-forge
         - pyg

-4. Once the list of packages is finalized, create a conda environment in a desired location (in this example the environment will get created with a name ``my-new-env``):
+4. Once the list of packages is finalized, create a Conda environment in a desired location (in this example the environment will get created with a name ``my-new-env``):

     .. code-block:: shell

        conda env create -f /some-path/my-env-file.yml --prefix /some-path/my-new-env

     .. warning::

-        Keep in mind that conda environments can take up a lot of space (up to several dozen GB), so the ``/home/<username>/`` storage space may be insufficient for storing more than 1-2 custom environments.
+       Keep in mind that Conda environments can take up a lot of space (up to several dozen GB), so the ``/home/<username>/`` storage space may be insufficient for storing more than 1-2 custom environments.

        A better location to store your environment is either ``/work/`` or ``/depot/`` storage (Depot is only writeable by Purdue users).

 5. You can activate the environment and install more packages into it at any time: